Éamon de Valera: 1916 Easter Rising

 On 24 April 1916, the Easter Rising began.
 Forces commanded by de Valera occupied Boland's Mill on Grand Canal Street in Dublin.
 His chief task was to cover the southeastern approaches to the city.
 After a week of fighting, the order came from Pádraig Pearse to surrender.
 De Valera was court-martialled, convicted, and sentenced to death, but the sentence was immediately commuted to penal servitude for life.

-De Valera was among the few republican leaders the British did not execute.
+De Valera was one of a number of rebel leaders whose death sentences were commuted.
 It has been argued that his life was saved by four facts.
 First, he was one of the last to surrender and he was held in a different prison from other leaders, thus his execution was delayed by practicalities.
-Second, the US Consulate in Dublin made representations before his trial (i.e., was he actually a United States citizen and if so, how would the United States react to the execution of one of its citizens?) while the full legal situation was clarified.
+Second, the US Consulate in Dublin made representations before his trial (i.e., was he actually a United States citizen and if so, how would the United States react to the execution of one of its citizens?) while the full legal and political situation was clarified.
 The UK was trying to bring the US into the war in Europe at the time, and the Irish American vote was important in US politics.
-Third, when Lt-Gen Sir John Maxwell reviewed his case he said, "Who is he?
+Third, De Valera had no Fenian family or personal background and his MI5 file in 1916 was very slim, detailing only his open membership in the Irish Volunteers.
+Thus, when Lt-Gen Sir John Maxwell reviewed his case, he remarked: "Who is he?
 I haven't heard of him before.
 I wonder would he be likely to make trouble in the future?"
-On being told that de Valera was unimportant, he commuted the court-martial's death sentence to life imprisonment.
-De Valera had no Fenian family or personal background and his MI5 file in 1916 was very slim, detailing only his open membership in the Irish Volunteers.
+On being told that de Valera was unimportant, he then commuted the court-martial's death sentence to life imprisonment.
 Fourth, by the time de Valera was court-martialled on 8 May, political pressure was being brought to bear on Maxwell to halt the executions; Maxwell had already told British Prime Minister H. H. Asquith that only two more were to be executed, Seán Mac Diarmada and James Connolly, although they were court-martialled the day after de Valera.
 His late trial, representations made by the American Consulate, his lack of Fenian background and political pressure all combined to save his life, though had he been tried a week earlier he would probably have been shot.